-In spite of the empirical interest of this quantitative indicator, the QoE index tends to oppose two categories: "poor" versus "strong" quality of employment.
+Despite the empirical interest of this quantitative indicator, the QoE index tends to oppose two categories: "poor" versus "strong" quality of employment.
 However, this discretization cannot come from our subjective decision on fixed values.

 This type of partitioning, necessarily deterministic, consists in grouping n dimensional observations into k homogeneous classes.
 Homogeneity is measured here through the sum of intra and interclass variances.
-Through this algorithm, we are looking to maximize the inertia between different groups and minimizing the inertia within them (Fisher, 1958).
+Through this algorithm, we are looking to maximize the inertia between diverse groups and minimizing the inertia within them (Fisher, 1958).
 This QoE index can be discretized rather naturally by clustering in two groups: the "poor" quality group and the "strong" quality group.
 According to the statistical distribution of the QoE index (section 5), we kept two groups: low and high quality of employment.

-Context of Bogota's labour market and data
+Context of Bogota's Labour Market and Data

-Social and economic context
+Social and Economic Context

-In 2013, the city of Bogota had nearly 7.6 million inhabitants, compared to 715,000 in 1951.
-It now represents nearly 17% of the Colombian population, increase of 87% from 1985.
-Despite a low birth rate, and a downward trend in the average annual urbanization rate - going from 7% between 1950 and 1955 to 1.36% between 2010 and 2015 - the capital remains marked by urban transition, arising from internal migration.
-It forms a "hub of the territorial system", hosting populations from forced displacements resulting from the internal conflict (Dureau et al., 2014: 35).
+In 2013, the city of Bogota had nearly 7.6 million inhabitants and represented almost 17% of the Colombian population.
+Consistent with the rapid process of urbanization that took place in Latin America, the population of Bogota has almost doubled since 1985.
+In fact, despite a low birth rate, and a downward trend in the average annual urbanization rate - going from 7% between 1950 and 1955 to 1.36% between 2010 and 2015 - the capital remains marked by a strong urban transition, arising from internal migration.
+It forms a "hub of the territorial system", hosting populations from forced displacements resulting from the internal conflict (Dureau et al., 2014, p.
+35).
+This important growth of the urban population puts pressure on the labor market, and with the lack of control on the part of the state, companies profit to pay less workers.
+Indeed, according to data from DANE (2013), 26,4% of Bogotás workers earn less than the minimum wage.